Chair: Drew Murray (Logan Square Neighborhood Association)

 Secretary: James Petkovits (Central Roxborough Civic Association)

-The Philadelphia Crosstown Coalition is a Pennsylvania non profit corporation created in 2014, directed by board of volunteers nominated by a federation of civic associations which have united to advocate on a non partisan basis for quality of life issues and, further, to share resources, best practices and economies of scale for the benefit of the Coalition and of its member organizations.
+The Philadelphia Crosstown Coalition is a Pennsylvania non profit corporation formed in 2008 and incorporated as a 501(c)(3) in 2014, directed by board of volunteers nominated by a federation of civic associations which have united to advocate on a non partisan basis for quality of life issues and, further, to share resources, best practices and economies of scale for the benefit of the Coalition and of its member organizations.

 A. THE COALITION & ZONING CODE REFORM (2008 - 2012): In 2007, the development community and the Nutter administration persuaded City Council to create a ballot question calling for a 32 member Zoning Code Commission to issue recommendations to reform the City’s Zoning Code.
 The Code had been enacted in 1961.